Making Vacation Rental Safety a Top Priority

 Consider Adding Emergency Contact Information Card

 Emergency Safety Cards are an important life-saving tool.
-Information needs to be prominently displayed in the rental, preferably on the refrigerator.
-The emergency contact information card should provide guests with their location in the instance that they need to call 911, as well as where important safety features of the rental are located like a fire extinguisher, exits, etc.
+Emergency information needs to be prominently displayed in the rental, preferably on the refrigerator.
+The emergency contact information card should provide guests with their location in the instance that they need to call 911, as well as where important safety features of the rental are located, like a fire extinguisher, exits, etc.

 Safety Inspection and Certification Program

-Today’s guests want to stay in high-quality properties, and safety and regular maintenance are at the very core of this expectation.
-One of the goals at Breezeway is to help property managers ensure their properties are as safe as possible.
+Today’s guests want to stay in high-quality properties.
+Safety and regular maintenance are at the core of this expectation.

 Verify Your Short-Term Rental Insurance